message/iata/JO.md

 - This does not apply to:
 - passengers younger than 5 years;
 - passengers with a diplomatic or special passport and their family members;
-- passengers traveling to Aqaba (AQJ).
-7. Passengers traveling to Aqaba (AQJ) must have:
-- a COVID-19 vaccination certificate showing that they were fully vaccinated; or
-- a COVID-19 vaccination certificate showing that they received the first dose of the vaccine at least 21 days before arrival; or
-- a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
-The vaccination certificate must be in Arabic or English.
-- This does not apply to passengers younger than 18 years traveling with parents who have a COVID-19 vaccination certificate showing that they were fully vaccinated.
-8. Passengers are subject to a COVID-19 PCR test upon arrival which must be paid before departure at <a href="https://www.gateway2jordan.gov.jo/">https://www.gateway2jordan.gov.jo/</a> .
+7. Passengers are subject to a COVID-19 PCR test upon arrival which must be paid before departure at <a href="https://www.gateway2jordan.gov.jo/">https://www.gateway2jordan.gov.jo/</a> .
 - This does not apply to:
 - passengers younger than 5 years;
 - passengers with a diplomatic or special passport and a diplomatic QR code;
 - family members of passengers with a diplomatic or special passport;
 - passengers arriving from, or who in the past 14 days have been in Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa or Zimbabwe.
-9. Passengers arriving from, or who in the past 14 days have been in Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa or Zimbabwe are subject to a COVID-19 PCR test upon arrival which must be paid before departure at <a href="https://www.gateway2jordan.gov.jo/">https://www.gateway2jordan.gov.jo/</a> .
+8. Passengers arriving from, or who in the past 14 days have been in Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa or Zimbabwe are subject to a COVID-19 PCR test upon arrival which must be paid before departure at <a href="https://www.gateway2jordan.gov.jo/">https://www.gateway2jordan.gov.jo/</a> .
 - This does not apply to passengers younger than 5 years.
-10. Passengers must complete a "Passenger Health Declaration Form" and present it before departure.
+9. Passengers must complete a "Passenger Health Declaration Form" and present it before departure.
-11. Passengers arriving from, or who in the past 14 days have been in Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa or Zimbabwe are subject to quarantine for 14 days at a hotel at their own expense.
+10. Passengers arriving from, or who in the past 14 days have been in Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa or Zimbabwe are subject to quarantine for 14 days at a hotel at their own expense.
-12. Airline crew must have a negative COVID-19 PCR test result issued at most 72 hours before departure from the first embarkation point.
+11. Airline crew must have a negative COVID-19 PCR test result issued at most 72 hours before departure from the first embarkation point.
 - This does not apply to airline crew with a round trip flight.
-13. Airline crew are subject to a COVID-19 PCR test upon arrival and quarantine until the result is ready.
+12. Airline crew are subject to a COVID-19 PCR test upon arrival and quarantine until the result is ready.
-14. Foreign airline crew staying overnight must stay at the designated hotel arranged by the airlines.
+13. Foreign airline crew staying overnight must stay at the designated hotel arranged by the airlines.
-15. More COVID-19 related information can be found at <a href="https://www.carc.jo/index.php/en/covid19-related-measures">https://www.carc.jo/index.php/en/covid19-related-measures</a>
+14. More COVID-19 related information can be found at <a href="https://www.carc.jo/index.php/en/covid19-related-measures">https://www.carc.jo/index.php/en/covid19-related-measures</a>